-What are those challenges, and why do DME providers look to outsource DME billing and revenue cycle processes?
+What are those challenges, and why do DME providers choose to outsource DME billing or implement modern solutions for the revenue cycle process improvement?
 Let us have a closer look.

 1. Labor Shortage